 The above are patient portrayals.

 Do you share any of the same thoughts or concerns as Carol, Tom, or Alice?
-Click here to read how other people have reacted to being told that they have chronic ITP.
+Click here to read how other people have reacted to being told that they have persistent or chronic ITP.